Maria Alves (footballer)

-Maria Aparecida Souza Alves (born 7 July 1993), usually known as Maria Alves and sometimes simply as Maria, is a Brazilian football forward who plays in the Turkish Super League for Ankara BB Fomget.
+Maria Aparecida Souza Alves (born 7 July 1993), usually known as Maria Alves and sometimes simply as Maria, is a Brazilian football forward who plays in the Turkish Super League for Fenerbahçe.

 Club career

 Career beginnings

 Born in Tabocal Grande, a small village near Cristalândia do Piauí, Piauí, Maria moved to Brasília at the age of 14 to pursue a professional career.
 She began her career with ASCOOP in 2010, and spent three months at Ipatinga before receiving an offer from Vitória das Tabocas in 2011.

 Centro Olímpico

 In 2013, Maria joined Centro Olímpico.
 She made her league debut against Tuna Luso on 23 October 2013.

 Santos

 Maria Alves joined Santos in 2015, after the women's team was reestablished.
 She scored on her league debut against Pinheirense on 9 September 2015, scoring in the 25th minute.

 Juventus

 On 3 September 2019, Maria moved abroad for the first time in her career, signing for Juventus.
 She made her league debut against Empoli on 14 September 2019.
 Maria Alves scored her first league goal against Florentia on 13 October 2019, scoring in the 70th minute.